Financial Navigator

-Financial Navigator, Inc is a United States-based software company that develops accounting software targeting single family offices (SFO), multi-family offices (MFO), accounting firms, and high-net-worth individuals.
+Financial Navigator, Inc was a United States-based software company that develops accounting software targeting single family offices (SFO), multi-family offices (MFO), accounting firms, and high-net-worth individuals.
 The company was founded in 1983 and is headquartered in Mountain View, CA.

 Company Profile

 Financial Navigator, Inc was founded in 1983 by brothers Ed and John Van Deman to service the accounting and financial reporting needs of the high-net-worth market, where very few comprehensive software packages existed at the time.

 The company's primary product is Navigator, a financial management and reporting application for managing complex financial situations (such as those faced by the very wealthy, trust and estate managers, and CPAs, among others).
 Navigator is complemented by a suite of modules that extend the functionality of the main application, adding features such as consolidated reporting, performance measurement, brokerage and banking downloads, as well as check printing, among other features.